Ride Details: In Camp

 Food, Drink & Entertainment

 All of your meals and snacks will be provided along the route.
-There will be 3-4 rest stops with snacks and beverages along the route each day.
+There will be 2-4 rest stops with snacks and beverages along the route each day, the number of stops is determined by the daily mileage and difficulty of the coarse.
 Our rest stop food is not the ordinary energy bars and gel’s, we add some extra zest, a signature that make our event stand out from the rest.
+Lunch will be provided either during the ride or at the end depending on the length of the days route, and there will always be snacks available in camp.

-For each meal, Ride Idaho engages the local community groups and businesses to prepare your food in an effort to bring a positive economic impact to our host communities.
+Ride Idaho Beverage Gardens: For each meal, Ride Idaho engages the local community groups and businesses to prepare your food in an effort to bring a positive economic impact to our host communities.
 We encourage the communities to show off their local specialties and they never disappoint.
 Some of our past meals have included, grilled salmon, bar-b-q smoked ribs, and a holiday turkey dinner with all the trimmings.
+In some host communities, we give each rider vouchers which are then used to purchase meals at any participating establishment of your choice.

 Coffee: You can get your coffee and espresso fix from our vendor, Slow River Coffee, who will be with us every morning and afternoon in camp.